 Corporate Office Properties Trust (COPT) is committed to your health and well-being.
 COPT will remain open to support our tenants’ essential businesses.
 Our Property Managers and Building Technicians continue to provide uninterrupted services and are available 24/7 to address your needs or concerns.
-Our Executives and Senior Leaders remain onsite as the COVID-19 situation continues to escalate.
+Our Executives and Senior Leaders remain onsite as the COVID-19 situation continues to evolve.
 Our tenants’ needs are our top priority.
 Therefore, COPT will continue to monitor the COVID-19 situation closely to ensure continuity at our properties.

 For COPT, the safety and well-being of our tenants is a top priority.
 For more than 15 years COPT has partnered with board-certified medical experts to ensure our buildings provide safe and healthy indoor and environmental air quality (IEAQ) for our tenants and their employees.
 Most notable of those experts is Hung K. Cheung, MD, MPH, FACOEM, the founder and president of Cogency Environmental in Baltimore, Maryland.